 Your Outdated or Non-Existent Website is Costing You BIG!

-Adobe recently announced that it was discontinuing support for the once essential adobe Flash platform.
+Recently, Adobe discontinued support for the once essential adobe Flash platform.
 This is bad news for the hundreds of thousands of predominately small businesses whose websites, many built before 2014, are still using long outdated flash sites.
 It isn’t simply a matter of functionality, search engines are already blocking flash sites, which means that flash websites are showing up as blank pages or are being de-indexed.

 So, that website that your neighbor's, wife's, deadbeat brother made for you while living in his mother's basement, probably isn't giving you the best bang for your buck.
 And an outdated website is just as bad for business as no website at all.
 Which brings us to this...